rvprg/bookshelf/README.md

-The books that I find useful and interesting (not in any particular order).
+The books that I find useful and interesting.

 ## Type Theory